-Give a couple of common scenarios such as guest broke a handle, stove breaks down, or power goes out.
-Do they have reasonable answers or evade the question?
+Ask the manager’s what they would do given a couple of common scenarios.
+You can ask them about things like if a guest breaks a sink handle, if a stove breaks down, or if the power goes out.
+Do they have reasonable answers or do they evade the question?
 How many maintenance people are on staff?

 5. What other fees than your commission fee do you charge?

-20 – 25% is normal in the Panama City Beach, Florida market inclusive of booking fees, credit card fees, etc. Most companies will provide door locks as well.
+20 – 25% is normal in the Destin/30A market inclusive of booking fees, credit card fees, etc. Most companies will provide door locks as well.
 It’s the other fees you need to know about.
 What is their threshold for calling you?
 Do you want to be called every time a door knob needs to be replaced or when a washer needs replacing?

 6. What other fees than your commission fee do you charge?

-Total taxes are 12.5% in Panama City Beach; make sure they have an accounting team or tax team to pay these.
+Total taxes are 12.5% for a short term property manager in Destin/30A; make sure they have an accounting team or tax team to pay these.

 7. Is there a contract?